khast3x/Offensive-Dockerfiles/README.md

 ## :star: Features

-* No more buggy environments!
+* Cross-platform deploy helper script included
+* Manage cloud-based scans and attacks from your terminal
-* Datacenter fiber internet connection!
+* Datacenter fiber internet connection, but still from your terminal!
-* Attack remotly without the burden of running your tools on your machine
+* Keep your local environment clean from all those attack toolz
 * :cloud: Become a real nomad ninja :cloud:
 * Mix and match with the [Red Team Infractructure Guide](https://github.com/bluscreenofjeff/Red-Team-Infrastructure-Wiki) and [Red Baron](https://github.com/Coalfire-Research/Red-Baron)!